image © Alex Melnick | Dreamstime.com

-Pier fishing can involve anything from primitive fishing
+Pier fishing can involve anything from a primitive

 to an elaborate setup.

 are always willing to help beginners and there's a